mnavasloro/CoreNLPtest/README.md

-# CoreNLPtest
+# ixasrl
-Basic injection of IXA models into CoreNLP pipeline
+Using IXA models for lemmatization, pos tagging and semantic role labelling (tokenization and sentence splitting from CoreNLP).